Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Puffin Watching Season

-Widely regarded as the cutest birds on earth, puffins have also been referred to as "the clowns of the ocean" or "sea parrots" thanks to their amusing expression and colorful beak.
-Atlantic puffins and their cousins may look like a clownish cross between a duck and penguin.
-Although silent at sea, on land, Atlantic Puffin males give a piglike grunt while flicking their head back to attract a female.
-In their breeding burrows they make a growling call similar to the sound of a muted toy chainsaw!
-And it was recently discovered that the beaks of Atlantic puffins are fluorescent and glow a bright blue when placed under an ultraviolet light, a feature believed to be related to sexual signaling .
-Hello, ladies!
+Widely regarded as the cutest birds on earth, puffins have also been referred to as "the clowns of the ocean" or "sea parrots."
+Looking somewhat like a colorful cross between a duck and penguin, the Atlantic male puffin, though silent at sea, will on land, give piglike grunts while flicking his head back in order to attract a female.
+In breeding burrows males also make a growling call similar to the sound of a muted toy chainsaw!
+And it was recently discovered that the beaks of Atlantic puffins are fluorescent and glow a bright blue when placed under an ultraviolet light, a feature believed to be related to sexual signaling.
+A group of puffins is whimsically known as either a: "burrow", "circus", "colony", "improbability", or "puffinry" of puffins!

 By designer Carol A.L.
 Martin, this was inspired by the Atlantic puffin, a small and colourful bird sometimes known as the "clown of the sea" or the "sea parrot" found along the coastlines of the North Atlantic Ocean.
 The largest puffin population in the world is in Iceland.